Spencer Steer Preview, Player Props: Reds vs. Cardinals

 Spencer Steer At The Plate

-- In 40.0% of his games this year, Steer has driven in at least one run.
-In 20 of those games (12.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- Steer has an RBI in 62 of 156 games this season, with multiple RBI in 20 of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.